 Season 4 of Insecure focused largely on the latter, examining the friendship between lead characters Issa Dee (played by Issa Rae, who co-created the show with Larry Wilmore, writes it, and is an executive producer) and Molly Carter (played by Yvonne Orji).
-The show has always been celebrated, but its most recent season served as a particularly welcome respite from a world that often ignores and silences the voices of Black women.
+The show has always been celebrated, but its fourth season served as a particularly welcome respite from a world that often ignores and silences the voices of Black women.
 Here are some things you might not have known about Insecure.

 1. We almost had a very different show from Issa Rae.

 Most fans know that Issa Rae found initial fame from her award-winning web series Awkward Black Girl.
 Following the success of her podcast, the actress/writer/producer was approached by Shonda Rhimes and her production partner Betsy Beers.
 Rae pitched them a comedy about a woman trying to date image-obsessed Hollywood men titled I Hate L.A.
 Dudes.
 When the project eventually fell through, Rae told The New York Times that she felt she had “compromised my vision, and it didn’t end up [being] the show that I wanted.
 It wasn’t funny anymore.’’
 Time passed, new opportunities arrived, and now we have Insecure.